 Thomas H. Ryan, History of Outagamie County Wisconsin (Chicago: Goodspeed Historical Association, 1911), 924.

-I was first introduced to Behlsmühle in 1999 while visiting with Arthur Ellenbecker, the grandson of the Fassbender patriarch and immigrating ancestor, Peter Joseph Hubert Fassbender.
-As we sat talking with Arthur in his home – the very home that his grandparents purchased when they “retired” to Appleton, Outagamie, Wisconsin, he stood up to take a picture off of his wall.
+I was introduced to Tempelhof Manor in 1999 while visiting with Arthur Ellenbecker, the grandson of the Fassbender patriarch and immigrating ancestor, Peter Joseph Hubert Fassbender.
+As we sat talking in his home – the very home his grandparents purchased when they “retired” in 1901 to Appleton, Outagamie, Wisconsin – he stood up to take a picture off his wall.
 We immediately offered to assist him, but he brushed off the help stating that it wasn’t heavy, as he had dropped it a while back and the glass had broken.

 Handing the framed image to us, he continued with the story.
 We had been talking about his great-grandparents, Johann Faßbender and Salome Barbara Bel.
 The image he handed us was a chalk drawing of the property in Oedekoven, Germany, owned by his maternal great-great-grandfather, Joseph Bel.
 Arthur told us that before his marriage, his great-grandfather, Johann, had lived in an apartment behind the “third upper window from the right.”

-Behlsmühle still stands.
+The oil mill, known as Tempelmühle is located a short distance away on the Hardtbach River.
+The mill had a long history in Oedekoven before Josef Bel purchased it in 1808.
+The mill, now known as Belsmuhle, was still in the Bel family in 1978.
 In 1984 the manor house was given Monument status.
-The plaque on the house reads: “Anna 1818 Joseph Bel.”
 While the house and the mill’s wheel still stand, the rest of the property has been converted into a multi-family housing complex.